Contango Oil & Gas: New Ways To Make Money

 Source: Contango Oil & Gas December 2019, Investor Presentation

-Chairman John Golf now has the company that he wanted when he first took control of the company.
+Chairman John Goff now has the company that he wanted when he first took control of the company.
 Most of the remaining Crimson and Crimson management purchased properties have been sold or are for sale.

 Source: Contango Oil & Gas Fourth Quarter 2020 Earnings Press Release

 Like many companies, this one has sought to increase the liquids production in its primarily natural gas business.
-Right now, management appears to be on its way to a long term more profitable production mix.
+Right now, management appears to be on its way to a long-term more profitable production mix.
 The average selling price fell quite a bit less than the price of natural gas fell.
 This happened in spite of the remarkable drop in natural gas liquids pricing.

 The current fiscal year will definitely be off to a slow start.
 But the idea that the offshore well is viable in the current environment demonstrates the profitability orientation of this management.
 It also demonstrates a very determined goal to make this company into the low cost producer it once was.